cansyl/MDeePred/README.md

-## How to re-produce performance comparison results for MBAPred and other methods
+## How to re-produce performance comparison results for MDeePred and other methods